OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

 #### Alternatives to connect to OpenVidu Angular

-In the example above, **opv-session** receives the `sessionName`, the `user` and the `token` parameters.
-If you want to let the opv-session get the token for you, you can just dispense with the token and provide two more attributes to it.
+In the example above, **opv-session** receives the `sessionName`, the `user` and the `tokens` parameters.
+If you want to let the opv-session get the tokens for you, you can just dispense with the tokens and provide two more attributes to it.
 This is only meant for developing purposes, as you need to hardcode the secret of your OpenVidu Server in the typescript code:

 ```html
 <opv-session [sessionName]="mySessionId" [user]="myUserName" [openviduServerUrl]="'https://localhost:4443'" [openviduSecret]="'MY_SECRET'"></opv-session>